-Ad hoc or informal consultations requested by individual IRB members (rather than for convened IRB review) will be requested in a manner that protects the researcher's confidentiality and follows the COI policy.
+Ad hoc or informal consultations requested by individual IRB members (rather than for convened IRB review) will be requested in a manner that protects the researcher's confidentiality and is in compliance with the IRB COI policy.

 To the extent that written statements or recommendations are provided by a consultant, a copy will be kept in IRB records.
 Key information provided by consultants at meetings will be documented in the minutes.
 Written reviews provided by the outside reviewer will be filed with the protocol.
 If a consultant is obtained, the consultant will be required to complete the same review documentation required by IRB members for appropriate review of a submission.